Solar panels are made to last, but solar panel recycling is still an important topic.

 We have the perfect proving ground: as production of solar panels ramps up, there will inevitably be a need to recycle broken panels, duds, and panels destroyed by natural disasters.
 Now is the time for governments and the industry to set the standards for recycling the panels that can be used as the amount of solar waste increases in the coming decades.

 The vast majority (over 90%) of solar panels that have been sold are made with crystalline silicon solar cells.
-These are the “typical” solar panels you might think of when you think of solar.
-Square-shaped solar cells with rounded corners joined together with electrical contacts inside an aluminum-framed glass-topped panel.
+These “c-Si” solar panels are what you might think of when you think of solar.
+The layers include a frame made from aluminum, low-iron glass that covers the whole panel, crystalline-silicon solar cells sandwiched between two layers of EVA encapsulant (a plastic material), and a backsheet made of polyvinyl fluoride that provides extra protection from moisture, UV light, and temperature fluctuations.

 Here’s an image that shows the layers that go into a typical c-Si panel is made: